emilyyleung/uses/guides/set-up-local-dev/index.md

 - Bruno Client
 - Navicat (or any other postgreSQL GUI)

-2. Install the follow VSCode plugins
+---

+## 2. Recommended VS Code Extensions

+Install your preferred VS Code extensions to enhance your workflow.
+(Add your favorites here.)

+---

-3. Install the following inside of Windows Terminal:
+## 3. Install Tools in Ubuntu (via Windows Terminal)

 - Ubuntu
 - PostgreSQL